- Symbol: Ag

 Silver is rare element relative to other elements.
 This rarity also makes it the precious metal.
 It is not a very reactive element, so it found in its pure form and also in some minerals, e.g. argentite.
 The major silver producing countries are China, Peru, and Mexico.

 Silver is one of the elements that is known to mankind since ancient time.
 Archaeologists have found many artifacts from ruined cities that were 5000 years old.
 These artifacts are made of silver metal and its alloys.
+So it is not exactly known when human first found the silver or used it.

 - Silver was once used for making coins.
 These coins were used as currency much like the nickel coins of today.